krones9000/local-piper/README.md

    pip install -r requirements.txt
    ```

-3. Populate the *./static/voices* folder with your chosen voice files from [huggingface](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0).
+3. Populate the *./static/voices* folder with your chosen voice model files from [huggingface](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0).
    ## **You must have *.onnx* and *.json* files for any given voice.
 If these are not both present, the voice will not be available in the web app.
-Piper requires voices use the following format:**
+Piper requires that voice models use the following format:**

    ```
    NAME.onnx